internetarchive/fatcat/guide/src/welcome.md

 [Sources](./sources.md) for attribution of the foundational metadata corpuses we build on top of.

-Fatcat is currently used internally at the [Internet Archive](), but interested folks are welcome to contribute to it's design and development, and we hope to ultimately crowd-source corrections and additional to bibliographic metadata, and receive direct automated feeds of new content.
+Fatcat is currently used internally at the [Internet Archive][], but interested folks are welcome to contribute to it's design and development, and we hope to ultimately crowd-source corrections and additional to bibliographic metadata, and receive direct automated feeds of new content.